arvados/arvados/doc/user/intro-git.md

     ssh -A shell.q

-> The .q is inconsistent with the earlier tutorial which sets up
-> the .arvados configuration shortcut

 At the shell prompt in the VM, type `ssh-add -l` to display a list of keys that can be used.
 You should see something like this: